 The incisions may be external, just along the lash-line, or internal on the conjunction this so-called “trans-conjunctual blepharoplasty” enable fat but not excess skin removal and is, therefore, most suitable for people without a lot of redundant skint a lot of redundant skin.

 Sometimes the lower lid needs to be tightened and this is called Canthoplasty.
 The eyelid insertion is tightened on the bone.
-This procedure is required for very lax or droopy eyelids, especially when there are large bags underneath the eyes.
+Blepharoplasty or eyelid surgery is required for very lax or droopy eyelids, especially when there are large bags underneath the eyes.

 After your surgery, you will be given a list of instructions for eye care in the first few weeks.
 These instructions will be explained to you in detail and you will be asked to attend the Rooms on a regular basis for monitoring.
 The eyes will require regular washing and lubrication with antibiotic cream.